st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 6. Source code of libgpg-error-1.10 has to be patched, as Artix uses newer awk 5.0.
 Source code of version 1.10 is still for awk 4.x. (-> libgpg-error.patch; supplied in this repo).

-7. Due to change of gcc from version 9.4 to 10.1 on host-OS Artix/Arch linux some old source code in /release/src/router/config (-> config_gcc10.patch; supplied in this repo).
+7. Due to change of gcc to versions >= 10 on host-OS Artix/Arch linux some old source code in /release/src/router/config has to be patched (-> config_gcc10.patch; supplied in this repo).

-8. Host-OS has updated to autoconf-2.70.
-Source code of configure.in in /release/src/router/libxml2 has to be patched, as libxml2 is quite old and its input files for autotools too old, a macro in configure.in has to be deactivated (-> libxml2_configure.in.patch; supplied in this repo).
+8. Host-OS has updated to autoconf version 2.70 and above.
+Source code of configure.in in /release/src/router/libxml2 has to be patched, as libxml2 is quite old and its input files for autotools are too old, so a macro in configure.in has to be deactivated (-> libxml2_configure.in.patch; supplied in this repo).

 Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local asuswrt-Merlin (Johns fork) repo and removing the troublesome files (step 3.) and applying the needed patches (step 4.-8.) to your local asuswrt-Merlin (Johns fork) repo.
 So, the easiest way is to just do step 0.-2. and then start the shell script for MIPS- or ARM-builds (Don't forget to make the script executable before!)